Asynchronous Exclusive Selection: Bounded Selection

-\section{Bounded selection}
+\section{Bounded Selection}

+We consider the problem of assigning new names to a group of participating processes, from among the total of $n$, known as \emph{renaming}.
+Each among $n$ processes holds an \emph{original} name from some range $[N]=\{1,\ldots,N\}$, which is the value of its variable \texttt{name}$_p$.
+The number of participating processes is denoted as $k$, where $k\le n$.
+These participating processes contend to acquire unique integers in a range~$[M]$ as new names using some~$r$ auxiliary shared registers, where $M<N$.
+The goal is to minimize a number of parameters: the running time and a range $[M]$ of new names, but also the number of auxiliary registers $r$.
+Running time means local steps, which is a maximum among the processes of the number of time-steps counted by each process until halting.

+We assume that $n$ is known, but whether $k$ and $N$ are known depends on a precise specification of the renaming problem.
+This leads to four variants of the problem of renaming, where either (1)~both $k$ and $N$ are known, or (2)~only $k$ is known, or (3~ only $N$ is known, and finally (4)~with none of $k$ and $N$ known.
+The case of both $k$ and $N$ unknown is most challenging.
+Algorithms for renaming that do not refer to either $k$ nor $N$ in their codes, and so work for arbitrary unknown values of $k$ and $N$, are called \emph{adaptive}.
+We apply the convention to add known parameters among $k$ and $N$ to names of algorithms, so that if a parameter is missing in the name then this means the parameter is unknown.
-We consider a problem called Majority-Renaming, which is to assign new names to at least half of some $k$ contending processes.
-An algorithm is \emph{$(k,N)$-majority-renaming with bound~$M$ on new names} if at least half of the $k$ contending processes with original names in~$[N]$ acquire a unique name in~$[M]$ each, while the numbers $k$ and~$N$ can be a part of code of the algorithm.

-We first find a solution for Majority-Renaming based on lossless expanders with good unique-neighbors properties, then we apply it to develop solutions for Renaming itself.
-Using a renaming algorithm with the information represented by its parameters, we then argue how to use it to obtain an adaptive solution.
+Our first goal is to develop a renaming algorithm with both $k$ and $N$ known.
+We begin by introducing an auxiliary problem called Majority-Renaming, which is about assigning new names to at least half of some $k$ contending processes.
+An algorithm is \emph{$(k,N)$-majority renaming with a bound~$M$ on new names} if at least half of any $k$ contending processes with original names in~$[N]$ acquire unique names in~$[M]$, while the numbers $k$ and~$N$ can be part of code of the algorithm.
+We find a solution for Majority-Renaming based on lossless expanders with good unique-neighbors properties.
+This becomes a stepping stone to develop solutions for Renaming itself.
+Employing a renaming algorithm that relies on some known information, we then argue how to obtain an adaptive solution.
 Finally, we discuss how to use the obtained renaming algorithms to solve Store\&Collect.

+We begin by presenting an algorithm called \textsc{Majority}$(\ell,N)$, where $N$ is a natural number and $\ell\le \frac{N}{2}$, which is $(\ell,N)$-majority renaming.
+The number $M=12e^4\ell\lg\frac{N}{\ell}$ serves as a bound on the range of new names.
+We consider a bipartite graph $G=(V,W,E)$, where $V=[N]$, $W=[M]$, and each input-degree is~$\Delta$.
+The topology of $G$ is such that $G$ satisfies the properties given in Lemma~\ref{lem:expander}.
+The graph $G$ is part of code of the algorithm.
+The set $V$ of inputs corresponds to all original names of processes.
+Each output vertex in the set~$W$ represents a possible new name.

+The edges of $G$ determine which registers will be competed for by the processes, using procedure \textsc{Compete-For-Register} given in Figure~\ref{fig:procedure-competition}.
+To facilitate this, there are two unique shared registers associated with each output vertex.